datascience-mobi-2023/topic03_team03/README.md

 ### About

-In this project, we investigated RNA dependence in the human proteome by analyzing the protein distributions of 7086 genes in HeLa cells synchronized in interphase (data provided by Caudron-Herger *et al.*, 2020) (see **Figure 1**).
+In this project, we investigated RNA-dependence in the human proteome by analyzing the protein distributions of 7086 genes in HeLa cells synchronized in interphase (data provided by Caudron-Herger *et al.*, 2020) (see **Figure 1**).
 The protein distributions were obtained from untreated and RNase-treated cell lysates separated on a sucrose gradient into 25 fractions.
 The proteins in each fraction were examined using mass spectrometry.

 ### Files on this Repository